About Our Service

 If there are concerns, how we can support you with the collection of colostrum before the birth of your baby.

-In this video, we will show you how to help your baby to position and attach for breastfeeding positioning.
-And attachment is about how you hold your baby at the breast.
-So if baby can feed effectively
+In this video, we will show you how to help your baby to position and latch for effective breastfeeding.

 Signs of Effective Breastfeeding

-In this video, Kathy Cleere a Breastfeeding Specialist Midwife in The Commbe Hospital, discusses how to recognise signs of infected breastfeeding and how to know that your baby's getting enough breast milk.
+In this video, we discuss how to recognise signs of effective breastfeeding and how to know if your baby is getting enough milk.

-In this video we discuss some common challenges that you may experience particularly in the early days of breastfeeding.
+In this video, we discuss common challenges experienced in the early days of breastfeeding.

 Mastitis